hatimalmutairi/LGAAP/README.md

 ![Pipeline Outline](https://github.com/hatimalmutairi/LMGAAP/blob/main/Pipline_Outline.png)

 ## Content
-This repository contains An automated pipline for the assembly and annotation of six Leishmania genomes and was writen and excuted using [Snakemake](https://snakemake.readthedocs.io/en/stable/index.html).
+This repository contains An automated pipline for the assembly and annotation of six Leishmania genomes and was writen and excuted using [Snakemake](https://snakemake.readthedocs.io/en/stable/index.html). the pipeline run 314 steps to complete.

 ### Friendly warning
 Running the pipeline requires around 500GB of free space including 140GB for SRAs.